DataDog/documentation/content/ja/glossary/terms/node_agent.md

 ---
+title: Node Agent
 core_product:
   - datadog agent
-title: Node Agent
 ---
-Node Agent は、ホスト上で実行される Datadog Agent のバージョンです。
+The Node Agent is the version of the Datadog Agent that runs on a host.